 Rachel Bleiman is a senior honors student in the College of Liberal Arts majoring in Criminal Justice with minors in Computer Science and Psychology.
 Her multi-disciplinary education gives her a unique perspective in each area of her studies.
 Outside of school work, Rachel tutors her classmates in various Criminal Justice classes including Research Methods, Statistics, and Criminological Theory at the Resnick Academic Support Center on campus.
 Rachel has a wide array of interests including cyber security, research, law, crime data analysis, and investigative procedure.
 Rachel was awarded a merit scholarship through the honors program to work with Dr. Rege in creating her own research project design, in which she is examining the effectiveness of social engineering tactics among college students.
 She is working with Dr. Rege on her NSF CAREER project.

-Rachel will be starting the Criminal Justice PhD Program at Temple University in Fall 2020!
+Rachel joined the Criminal Justice PhD Program at Temple University in Fall 2020!

 Rege, A. & Bleiman, R. (forthcoming).
 “Ransomware attacks against critical infrastructure”.
 Proceedings from the 19th European Conference on Cyber Warfare and Security.